1/21/2025

 Daniel Tamayo

 Terrific.
 And then just one more for me on CRE concentrations.
-So you had the mix shift in the loan portfolio that caused that concentration to go up a little bit.
+So you had the mixed shift in the loan portfolio that caused that concentration to go up a little bit.
 I mean, you're still not at or near 300%, but you're closer.
 Does that enter your mind as you think about loan growth?
-I'm just curious how you guys, I mean, you've got a slide on it, but just curious how you're thinking about that and the overall.
-Yeah, the way we
+I'm just curious how you guys, I mean, you've got a slide on it, but just curious how you're thinking about that in the overall situation.

 speaker